russell-archer/StoreHelper/README.md

 }
 ```

 Notice how we need to add an `Task.init {...}` block to our button's action closure.
-This allows us to run async code in a "synchronous context" (the `ContentView`).
+This allows us to run async code in a "synchronous context" (the `Purchases` view).

 To keep the size and complexity of views manageable, I split the various parts of the UI into separate views like this:

 ![](./readme-assets/StoreHelperDemo15.png)

-- The `ContentView` has a `List` which contains a collection of `ProductView` objects
+- The `Purchases` view has a `List` which contains a collection of `ProductView` objects
 - Each `ProductView` has an image of the product, the name of the product and a `PurchaseButton`
 - `PurchaseButton` contains a `BadgeView` and a `PriceView`
 - `BadgeView` displays a small image showing the state of the purchase state of the product (i.e. purchased, failed, etc.)